International students

 You did it!
 Being admitted to UW Bothell is a big accomplishment and another step towards making your dreams a reality.
 Accept your offer of admission to become a member of the Husky family by paying the $100 deposit.

-DON'T FORGET ABOUT FINANCIAL AID
+DON’T FORGET FINANCIAL AID

 If you are seeking assistance to help fund your UW Bothell education, consider applying for financial aid.
 The priority application deadline is January 15 of each year, but you can still apply for financial aid after the deadline.